Alerts for Gibraltar Range National Park: upcoming closed areas

-“This park offers a major rush, with great hiking and loads of mountain biking opportunities.
+“This park offers great hiking and loads of mountain biking opportunities.
 Best of all are the places to kick back afterwards and enjoy the gorgeous setting over a barbecue.”

 Gibraltar Range has so many plants and animals descended from the dinosaur age, that it’s part of the Gondwana Rainforests of Australia, a series of parks and reserves stretching from Barrington Tops to southern Queensland.
 That’s only the start of what makes this a remarkable place.